-The FBI tracks the execution of its mission and operational strategy across HQ operational programs, field offices, and legal attaché (legat) offices through the Integrated Program Management (IPM) process.
-This process enables threats to be identified across the organization with accompanying strategies to address these threats.
-Every two years, HQ operational divisions prioritize national threats, determine FBI National Threat Priorities (NTPs), and develop national-level strategies to mitigate these threats.
-The field offices and legat offices use this information to formulate a field and legat office prioritization and complete their own specific strategic plans.
-These strategies undergo mid-year and end-of-year evaluations, and the field and legat offices are held accountable to their performance targets.
-FBI executives and program managers hold regular meetings to review and evaluate strategy effectiveness throughout the fiscal year.
+The FBI tracks the execution of its mission priorities via national threat strategies across headquarters operational and intelligence programs, field offices, and legal attaché (legat) offices through the Integrated Program Management (IPM) and Threat Review and Prioritization (TRP) processes.
+These processes enable threat issues to be identified across the organization to subsequently develop accompanying threat mitigation strategies.
+Every two years, headquarters operational divisions prioritize national threats, determine FBI National Threat Priorities (NTPs), and develop national threat strategies and guidance for threat mitigation.
+The 56 field offices and 63 legat offices use this national guidance to formulate a field and legat office threat prioritization and complete their own specific strategies.
+These threat and program strategies undergo midyear and end-of-year evaluations, and each individual field and legat office is held accountable to their performance targets.
+FBI executives and program managers hold regular meetings to review and evaluate field office and legat office effectiveness throughout the fiscal year, providing feedback to offices to align their work with national strategies or platforms.

-The FBI's budget strategy and future resource requirements and requests are designed to enable the FBI to address the current range of threats while also focusing on the future needs of the FBI.
-An increasing number of the FBI's programs and initiatives are multi-year in nature, and require phased development, deployment, and operations and maintenance funding.
-Moreover, a multi-year planning approach allows FBI management to better understand the implications of proposed initiatives to promote capabilities and strategies that are sufficiently agile to meet ongoing, emerging, and unknown national security, cyber, and criminal threats.
+The FBI's budget strategy, future resource requirements and requests, and resource execution are designed to enable the FBI to address the current range of threats while also focusing on the future needs of the FBI.
+An increasing number of the FBI's programs and initiatives are multi-year in nature, and require phased development, deployment, and operations or maintenance funding.
+Moreover, a multiyear planning approach allows FBI management to better understand the implications of proposed initiatives that are sufficiently agile to meet ongoing, emerging, and unknown national security, cyber, and criminal threats.